orkes-io/docs/docs/usecases/image_processing/README.md

 * Applying sepia tone
 * Making an image more vibrant
-* Add a watermark proportional to the size of an image
+* Adding a watermark proportional to the size of an image

 ### Workflow Inputs